 The big differences in performance are mainly due to memory access and cache optimization.
 The last line, with another improvement of a factor 1.5 compared to the best possible achieved so far, gives the Basic Linear Algebra Subroutines (BLAS) performance.
-This library is available for almost every computer today.
+The BLAS library (Dongarra et al. 1990) is available for almost every computer today.
 The ingenious idea of BLAS was that only the function headers are specified, whereas the implementation for each individual computer is performed by the manufacturer.

-The numbers presented show that we must be very much interested in using high-level routines and, whereever possible, in using BLAS.
+The numbers presented show how high-level routines and, whereever possible, using BLAS improves performance significantly.

-3. Interval arithmetic.
+3 Interval arithmetic

 The product of two point matrices is easy to implement using BLAS.
-Suppose there is a routine setround(m) with the property that after the call setround(-1) the rounding mode is permanently switched downwards, i.e. every following operation is performed with rounding downwards according to the IEEE 754 standard [4] until the next call of setround.
-Accordingly, setround(m) shall switch the rounding to upwards for m=1, and to nearest for m=0.
+We use a routine setround(m) with the property that after the call setround(-1) the rounding mode is permanently switched downwards, i.e. every following operation is performed with rounding downwards according to the IEEE 754 standard (1985).
+This remains true until the next call of setround.
+Accordingly, setround(m) shall switch the rounding upwards for m=1, and to nearest for m=0.

-Then the product of two point matrices $A \in M{n,k}(\mathbb{F}), B \in M{k,m}(\mathbb{F})$, \mathbb{F} denoting the set of double precision floating point numbers, can be realized as follows.
+Then the product of two point matrices $A \in M{n,k}(\mathbb{F}), B \in M{k,m}(\mathbb{F}), \mathbb{F}$ denoting the set of double precision floating point numbers, can be realized as follows.